 - Your CV must be on file in the Office of Student Affairs.

-- Meet with OSA to go through the ERAS application, LOR upload and assignment process.
+- Attend OSA group meeting to go through the ERAS application, LOR upload and assignment process.

 - Personal statements should be completed